-Author and Share Power BI Reports on Real-Time IBM Cloud Object Storage Data
+Try them now for free →Create Power BI Reports on Real-Time IBM Cloud Object Storage Data

-Use the CData ODBC Driver for IBM Cloud Object Storage to visualize IBM Cloud Object Storage data in Power BI Desktop and then upload to the Power BI service.
+Use the CData ODBC Driver for IBM Cloud Object Storage to visualize IBM Cloud Object Storage data in Power BI Desktop.

-With built-in support for ODBC on Microsoft Windows, CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
+With built-in support for ODBC on Microsoft Windows, the CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
 The CData ODBC Driver for IBM Cloud Object Storage links your Power BI reports to operational IBM Cloud Object Storage data.
 You can monitor IBM Cloud Object Storage data through dashboards and ensure that your analysis reflects IBM Cloud Object Storage data in real time by scheduling refreshes or refreshing on demand.
 This article details how to use the ODBC driver to create real-time visualizations of IBM Cloud Object Storage data in Microsoft Power BI Desktop and then upload to Power BI.

 The CData ODBC Drivers offer unmatched performance for interacting with live IBM Cloud Object Storage data in Power BI due to optimized data processing built into the driver.
 When you issue complex SQL queries from Power BI to IBM Cloud Object Storage, the driver pushes supported SQL operations, like filters and aggregations, directly to IBM Cloud Object Storage and utilizes the embedded SQL Engine to process unsupported operations (often SQL functions and JOIN operations) client-side.
 With built-in dynamic metadata querying, you can visualize and analyze IBM Cloud Object Storage data using native Power BI data types.